Voice Input

 Enable Voice Input

-- Open Settings > Integrations.
+- Open Settings > Voice Input.

-- In the Speech-to-Text section, toggle Voice Input on.
+- In the Speech-to-text section, toggle Voice input on.

 Grant Microphone Permission